hussam-alkhoury/mlt-project/README.md

-# 💼 Salary Prediction App
+# 💼 Loan Approval Prediction App

-A full-stack machine learning application that predicts employee salaries using both **regression** and **classification** models.
+A full-stack machine learning application that helps banks approve or reject individual loan requests using predictive modeling.

----

 ## 🚀 Features

-- Predict salary as a numeric value (regression) or Classify salary into ranges such as Low / Mid / High (classification)
-- User-friendly web interface for input and results
+Predict loan approval status using a trained classification model

+Add or remove loan requests and instantly see prediction updates

+Visualize Exploratory Data Analysis (EDA) insights across the dataset

-- Fast and scalable API using FastAPI
+Fast and scalable backend API built with FastAPI

----

 ## 🧠 Tech Stack